abhinavdayal/DepthMask/Readme.md

 The factor is adaptively calculated based on the ration of depth to mask loss clamped from 1 to for max pre configured factor.
 Look at customloss and mixedloss definitions [here](https://github.com/abhinavdayal/EVA4_LIBRARY/blob/master/EVA4/eva4losses.py).

 Trained for 1 epoch with hardher factor favoring the mask and for another two epocs with milder max factor of 4.
+But this time without any transformations.
+It saved 1/3rd of the time and network had already learnt to handle transformed images.

 ## Final Results